Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Role of and in UO

 \subsubsection{Spectral properties with DFT+$U_{f\!f}$}

-We emphasize that UO$_2$ is particularly interesting to investigate the effect of $U_{pp}$ because O $p$--like bands and lower U $f$-like Hubbard bands are separated in energy so that the relative impact of $U_{\ff}$ and $U_{pp}$ can be disentangled.
-This separation is clearly seen in Fig. \ref{fig:UO2-GGA+Uff}.
-This figure compares (a) the experimental spectral function\cite{Baer1980}, and our calculation of the (b) LDA spectra, (c) DFT+$U$ spectra using \Uff{}=5 eV and (d) HSE 06 functional spectra.
+We emphasize that UO$_2$ is particularly interesting to investigate the effect of $U_{pp}$ because O $p$-like bands and lower U $f$-like Hubbard bands are separated in energy, so that the relative impact of $U_{\ff}$ and $U_{pp}$ can be disentangled.
+This separation is clearly seen in Fig.~\ref{fig:UO2-GGA+Uff}.
+This figure compares the experimental spectral function~\cite{Baer1980} [Fig.~\ref{fig:UO2-GGA+Uff}(a)] and our calculations of the LDA spectra [Fig.~\ref{fig:UO2-GGA+Uff}(b)], the DFT+$U$ spectra using \Uff{} = 4.5 eV [Fig.~\ref{fig:UO2-GGA+Uff}(c)] and HSE06 hybrid functional spectra [Fig.~\ref{fig:UO2-GGA+Uff}(d)].

-The experimental photo-emission spectra shows that UO$_2$ is insulating.
-The conduction band is composed of a broad band centered at 5 eV, it can be interpreted as a upper $f$-like Hubbard band.
-The valence band exhibits a peak at -1 eV --- which can be seen as a lower Hubbard band --- and a broad band localized at -5 eV which can be interpreted as a $p$-like band.
-In the DFT-LDA band structure (graph (b)) we recover the $f$-like band at the Fermi level, thus the system is described as metallic in contradiction to the experimental photo-emission spectra (graph (a))\cite{Dudarev1998}.
+The experimental photoemission spectra show that UO$_2$ is insulating.
+The conduction band is composed of a broad band centered at 5 eV; it can be interpreted as an upper $f$-like Hubbard band.
+The valence band exhibits a peak at -1 eV---which can be seen as a lower Hubbard band---and a broad band localized at -5 eV which can be interpreted as a $p$-like band.
+In the DFT-LDA band structure [Fig.~\ref{fig:UO2-GGA+Uff}(b)] the $f$-like band is at the Fermi level; thus the system is described as metallic in contradiction to the experimental photoemission spectra[Fig.~\ref{fig:UO2-GGA+Uff}(a)]~\cite{Dudarev1998}.

-DFT+$U$ with $U=4.5$ eV (graph (c)) recovers an insulating density of state, by splitting the $5f$ band in two parts, creating a gap of $2.0$ eV in good agreement with experiment\cite{Dudarev1998}.
+DFT+$U$ with $U=4.5$ eV [Fig.~\ref{fig:UO2-GGA+Uff}(c)] recovers an insulating density of states, by splitting the $5f$ band in two parts, creating a gap of $2.0$ eV in good agreement with experiment~\cite{Dudarev1998}.
 Nevertheless, the position of the $p$ band is at -3 eV, too high in comparison to experiment.

-Lastly, using the hybrid functional HSE06 improves on the position of $p$ like band, but do not correctly describes its width, in agreement with previous work\cite{Prodan2006}.
+Lastly, the hybrid functional HSE06 improves on the position of the $p$-like band, but does not correctly describe its width, in agreement with previous work~\cite{Prodan2006}.

-Thus the comparison of DFT+$U_{f\!f}$ results with experiment or hybrid functional calculations highlights the wrong placement of the O-$2p$-like band in DFT+$U_{f\!f}$.
+Thus the comparison of DFT+$U_{f\!f}$ results with experiment or hybrid functional calculations highlights the wrong placement of the O $2p$-like band in DFT+$U_{f\!f}$.
 In order to improve this description, we include electronic interaction \Upp{} on the $2p$ orbitals.
-Such correction is expected to lower the position of the $p$-like band.
-It is discussed in the following subsection.
+Such a correction is expected to lower the position of the $p$-like band.
+It is discussed in the following section.